yuvaldori/gigaspaces-wiki-jekyll/xap100/the-space-notifications.markdown

 Some of the space operations can generate notifications when they are executed.
 Notifications are also generated when working in clustered mode (schema) that includes a primary/backup schema.
 A listener can be defined to receive these notifications.

-The following space operations create notifications:
+The following Space operations create notifications:

 - write(), writeMultiple()
 - take(), takeMultiple()